No loving owner likes to see their pet unwell and out of character but seeing your dog crying and shaking can be particularly distressing.

-Our dogs can become upset, anxious and even fearful just as easily as we can and sometimes this manifests as crying, shaking and excessive vocalization.
-If you can you need to try and determine that is causing your dog to be so upset as you may be able to make changes that alleviate the problem and put her at ease.
-It could be something like fireworks going off or a trip in the car if she finds travelling difficult.
-However, if you aren’t sure what is causing her distress or you need more advice in how to help and support your dog, your veterinarian should be your first point of contact.
+Our dogs can become upset, anxious, and even fearful just as easily as we can and sometimes this manifests as crying, shaking, and excessive vocalization.
+If you can you need to try and determine what is causing your dog to be so upset as you may be able to make changes that alleviate the problem and put her at ease.
+It could be something like fireworks going off or a trip in the car if she finds traveling difficult.
+However, if you aren’t sure what is causing her distress or you need more advice on how to help and support your dog, your veterinarian should be your first point of contact.

 If you think that your dog needs medical attention, don’t hesitate to speak to our experienced and highly knowledgeable veterinary team at our animal hospital in Gainesville, FL today.
 Please call (352) 372-8387 with any questions.